FayssalHaddad/Banking_System/README.md

-# Object-Oriented Programming Exercise in Python
+# Object-Oriented Programming Project in Python

 ## Description
 This project is a Python-based object-oriented programming exercise that simulates a basic banking system.
 It allows the creation of bank accounts, handling deposits, withdrawals, and inter-account transactions.
 The system also demonstrates the dynamic categorization of accounts based on balance and applies specific interest rates.